-Executive weeks are scheduled at various times throughout the week and include daytime, night and weekend schedules, while the online portion of classes are accessible in the portal 24 hours a day during the applicable semester.
-The MS-TCVM program is scheduled to permit students the opportunity to complete their programs in a timely manner; however, the actual length of time required to complete a program may vary from student to student because of individual circumstances and course load in any given semester.
+Executive weeks are scheduled at various times throughout the week and include daytime, night and weekend schedules.
+The online portion of classes are accessible in the portal 24 hours a day during the applicable semester.
+To permit students the opportunity to complete their programs in a timely manner; however, the actual length of time required to complete a program may vary from student to student because of individual circumstances and course load in any given semester.
 Transfer credits, changes to part-time status, academic difficulty, dropping a class or taking an LOA are examples of situations that may affect the amount of time needed to complete a program.